tugglecore/rust-tracing-primer/README.md

 Summing up, the Registry will handle span id generation while Layers will read and can write the tracing data, to say, a file or to generate a flamegraph.
 This brings us back to our opening example and we are finally able to see some code.
 Run the example `layered`

+## Disclaimer
+This primer is authored by a non-contributor conmmuntiy member and represent my own thoughts and not contributors, maintainers or authors of the [Tracing](https://github.com/tokio-rs) crate or any relatated crates.